Hide logic

 IF

-survey logic, if answer to the following questionanswer to the following question
+answer to the following question

 *What are your 3 most favorite pets?